jina-ai/jina/docs/chapters/jep/jep-1.rst

 In the current implementation, the driver config is placed separately from the executor config.
 They are connected through CLI parameters ``--driver_yaml_path`` and ``--driver_group`` on the Pea’s level.

-The poses multiple problems such as:
+This poses multiple problems such as:

 - As people working on executor, they have a very vague clue how it will work in the microservice/network settings.
 They later have to design the corresponding ``driver_group`` to match the logic of the executor.
 - Almost every executor needs a driver, separating the driver from the executor seems unnecessary.